youngkin/hugoblog/content/post/gpioprogramming.md

  > I reluctantly use the terms "master" and "slave".
 However these terms are used in all of the documents I've read on SPI.
 I'll continue to use them in order to avoid confusion.

  The 3rd pin is a clock which controls the data transmission between the master and slave.
 The 4th pin is called the chip select (CS) or chip enable (CE) pin.
 It is used to prepare the slave device to interface with the BCM2835.
 An additional slave device can be accessed by using a 5th pin, the second CE/CS pin.
 The 2 CE/CS pins are used to enable each of the slave devices, but only one device can be enabled at a time.
+The article [Using Multiple SPI Slave Devices with the Raspberry Pi](https://adikedia.com/2016/08/10/using-multiple-spi-slave-devices-with-wiringpi/) provides more information about how the 2 CE/CS pins are used.

 The primary SPI interface on the BCM2835, SPIO, is implemented on GPIO pins 7-11.
 Pins 7 & 8 are the 2 CE/CS pins available on the BCM2835.
 Pin 9 is MISO, 10 is MOSI, and 11 is the clock (SCLK).
-The BCM2835 has 2 auxilary SPI interfaces, SPI1 and SPI2.
-From the BCM2835 datasheet it looks like SPI1 is available on pins 16-21 and SPI0 on pins 35-39.
+The BCM2835 has 2 auxilary SPI interfaces, SPI 1 (AKA AUX_SPI0) and SPI 2 (AKA AUX_SPI1).
+From the BCM2835 datasheet it looks like SPI 1 is available on pins 16-21 and SPI 2 on pins 35-39.
 These auxilary interfaces are available via the AUX I/O function.

 SPI can be used to control a variety of peripherals including matrixed LED or LCD displays to display characters or images, take input from touchscreens, and interact with various sensors.
 [Wikipedia has a good article](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) describing SPI in more detail.